3rsw/Windows10MediaController/README.md

 - Works with YouTube, SoundCloud, Spotify and many more.
 - Created using UWP in order to take advantage of SMTC
 - Can be built using visual studio
+- For those new to UWP, the code of interest is in MainPage.xaml and MainPage.xaml.cs